OmriBaso/RToolZ/README.md

 #### Flags:
 ----------------------------------------------------------------
 `--valid` - flag will be used to generate a dump without randomizing the signiture, if it is not used you must use the restore_signature.sh script.
-`--write` - spesifics the path where you throw the dump into the disk.
+`--write` - specifies the path where you throw the dump into the disk.
-`-m` - spesifics the methods listed above.
+`-m` - specifies the methods listed above.
 `-p` - the PID of lsass.exe

 # Credits